jassyo/movie-recommendation-system/README.md

 4.**Access the Web App**
    After running the command, NGROK will generate a public URL.
 Use the provided link to access the Movie Recommendation System.
 ## Recommendation Approach
-1.**Content-Based Filtering (TF-IDF)**
+1.**Content-Based Filtering (TF-IDF):**
       This section uses TF-IDF Vectorization and Cosine Similarity to recommend movies based on a movie title or tag entered by the user.

-2.**Collaborative Filtering (User-Item Matrix)**
+2.**Collaborative Filtering (User-Item Matrix):**
      a K-Nearest Neighbors (KNN) algorithm is used for collaborative filtering based on user ratings.
 We use a sparse matrix to represent the user-item interactions, and then find similar users to recommend movies.

 ## Project Structure